-99 Controls that the Firm designs and implements to maintain the confidentiality, safe custody, Deleted: may integrity, accessibility and retrievability of Engagement Documentation may include the following: Deleted: , for example The use of a password among Engagement Team members to restrict access to electronic Engagement Documentation to authorised users; Appropriate back-up routines for electronic Engagement Documentation at appropriate stages during the Engagement; Procedures for properly distributing Engagement Documentation to the team members at the start of Engagement, processing it during Engagement, and collating it at the end of Engagement; and Procedures for restricting access to, and enabling proper distribution and confidential storage of, hardcopy Engagement Documentation.
-100. For practical reasons, original paper documentation may be electronically scanned for inclusion in Engagement files.
-In such cases, the Firm's procedures designed to maintain the integrity, Deleted: that accessibility, and retrievability of the documentation may include requiring the Engagement Deleted: ordinarily implements Teams to: appropriate Generate scanned copies that reflect the entire content of the original paper documentation, Deleted: (a) including manual signatures, cross-references and annotations; Deleted: (b) Integrate the scanned copies into the Engagement files, including indexing and signing off on the scanned copies as necessary; and Deleted: (c) Enable the scanned copies to be retrieved and printed as necessary.
-There may be legal, regulatory or other reasons for a Firm to retain original paper documentation Deleted: The that has been scanned, Deleted: considers whether Deleted: for legal, regulatory or Retention of Engagement Documentation other reasons The Firm shall establish policies and procedures for the retention of Engagement 101.
-Documentation for a period sufficient to meet the needs of the Firm or as required by law or regulation.
-102. The needs of the Firm for retention of Engagement Documentation, and the period of such retention, will vary with the nature of the Engagement and the Firm's circumstances, for example, whether the Engagement Documentation is needed to provide a record of matters of continuing significance to future Engagements.
-The retention period may also depend on other factors, such as whether local law or regulation prescribes specific retention periods for certain types of Engagements, or whether there are generally accepted retention periods in the jurisdiction in the absence of specific legal or regulatory requirements.
-In the specific case of audit Engagements, the retention period would ordinarily be no shorter 103.
-Deleted: is than seven years from the date of the auditor's report, or, if later, the date of the group auditor's
+- 99. Controls that the Firm designs and implements to maintain the confidentiality, safe custody, integrity, accessibility and retrievability of Engagement Documentation may include the following: - The use of a password among Engagement Team members to restrict access to electronic Engagement Documentation to authorised users; - Appropriate back-up routines for electronic Engagement Documentation at appropriate stages during the Engagement; - Procedures for properly distributing Engagement Documentation to the team members at the start of Engagement, processing it during Engagement, and collating it at the end of Engagement; and - Procedures for restricting access to, and enabling proper distribution and confidential storage of, hardcopy Engagement Documentation. - 100.
+For practical reasons, original paper documentation may be electronically scanned for inclusion in Engagement files.
+In such cases, the Firm's procedures designed to maintain the integrity, accessibility, and retrievability of the documentation may include requiring the Engagement Teams to: - Generate scanned copies that reflect the entire content of the original paper documentation, including manual signatures, cross-references and annotations; - Integrate the scanned copies into the Engagement files, including indexing and signing off on the scanned copies as necessary; and - Enable the scanned copies to be retrieved and printed as necessary.

-104. Procedures that the Firm adopts for retention of Engagement Documentation include those that enable the requirements of paragraph 101 to be met during the retention period, for example to:
+There may be legal, regulatory or other reasons for a Firm to retain original paper documentation that has been scanned.

-Deleted: ordinarily
+Retention of Engagement Documentation

-- Enable the retrieval of, and access to, the Engagement Documentation during the retention period, particularly in the case of electronic documentation since the underlying technology may be upgraded or changed over time. - Provide, where necessary, a record of changes made to Engagement Documentation after the Engagement files have been completed. - Enable authorised external parties to access and review specific Engagement Documentation for quality control or other purposes.
+- 101. The Firm shall establish policies and procedures for the retention of Engagement Documentation for a period sufficient to meet the needs of the Firm or as required by law or regulation. - 102.
+The needs of the Firm for retention of Engagement Documentation, and the period of such retention, will vary with the nature of the Engagement and the Firm's circumstances, for example, whether the Engagement Documentation is needed to provide a record of matters of continuing significance to future Engagements.
+The retention period may also depend on other factors, such as whether local law or regulation prescribes specific retention periods for certain types of Engagements, or whether there are generally accepted retention periods in the jurisdiction in the absence of specific legal or regulatory requirements. - 103.
+In the specific case of audit Engagements, the retention period would ordinarily be no shorter than seven years from the date of the auditor's report, or, if later, the date of the group auditor's report. - 104.
+Procedures that the Firm adopts for retention of Engagement Documentation include those that enable the requirements of paragraph 101 to be met during the retention period, for example to: - Enable the retrieval of, and access to, the Engagement Documentation during the retention period, particularly in the case of electronic documentation since the underlying technology may be upgraded or changed over time. - Provide, where necessary, a record of changes made to Engagement Documentation after the Engagement files have been completed. - Enable authorised external parties to access and review specific Engagement Documentation for quality control or other purposes.